CONSTITUTION and BY-LAWS

 3. A statement of willingness to be bound by the constitution and by-laws of this association.

-The Secretary-Treasurer shall present the submitted application and supporting data to the board of directors for their vote or rejection.
+The Secretary shall present the submitted application and supporting data to the board of directors for their vote or rejection.

-B. The succeeding year’s annual dues for club membership are due on or before the November meeting.
-Club dues not received by the November meeting will prohibit delinquent clubs from having registered shoots approved until said dues are paid.
+B. The succeeding year’s annual dues for club membership are due on or before the January Board of Directors meeting.
+Any member club whose dues are not received by the January meeting will be prohibited from having registered shoots approved until said dues are paid.

-C. Applications for registered shoots shall be made to the ASSA Secretary-Treasurer at least thirty days in advance of the desired date.
-The ASSA will endorse and forward completed applications to the NSSA when it does not conflict with a previously sanctioned shoot in the same area.
+C. Applications for registered shoots shall be made to the ASSA President at least thirty days in advance of the desired date.
+The ASSA President will endorse and forward the completed application to the NSSA if it does not conflict with a previously sanctioned shoot in the same area.

 D. All registered shoots sanctioned by the ASSA shall be conducted in strict accordance with current NSSA rules.